VIP21/hcc2/README.md

 ```
 Build and install from sources is possible.
 However, the source build for HCC2 is complex for three reasons.
 - Many repos are required .
 There is a script to ensure you have all repos and checkout the correct branch.
-- Requires that both the Cuda SDK and ROCm are installed.
+- Requires that both the Cuda SDK and ROCm are installed regardless of which graphic cards you have.
-- It is a bootstrapped build where the built compiler is used to build library components.
+- It is a bootstrapped build.
+The built and installed LLVM compiler is used to build library components.

 For details on the source build see [README](bin/README).